MilaNLProc/simple-generation/README.md

 # Simple Generation

-Simple Generator offers a minimal interface to run text generation with HuggingFace checkpoint.
+Simple Generation offers a minimal interface to run text generation with HuggingFace checkpoint.
 The core idea is to ship many neat features out of the box and avoid boilerplate.

 This is mainly for personal use and simple hardware setups (ideally, single-node single- or multi-gpu).